 Secure communications form a key component of smart grid, and underpin some of the largest and most advanced smart grid deployments in development today.
 Moreover, with its overlay of information technologies, a smart grid has the ability to be predictive and self-healing, so that problems are automatically avoided.
 Fundamental to the smart grid project is effective smart metering in home and industry which allows for real time monitoring of consumption and communication with the grid control centres in a way that allows consumption and production to be matched and delivery to be made at the appropriate price level.

-In ITU, the implementation of smart grid has become intrinsically linked to various wired and wireless technologies developed for a range of home networking purposes.
-Smart grid services outside the home include Advanced Metering (AMI), Automated Meter Management (AMM), and Automated Meter reading (AMR),.
+In ITU, the implementation of smart grid has become intrinsically linked to various wired and wireless technologies developed for a wide range of networking purposes.
+Smart grid services outside the home include Advanced Metering Infrastructure (AMI), Automated Meter Management (AMM), Automated Meter reading (AMR), and Distribution Automation.
 Inside the home, Smart grid applications will focus on providing metering, monitoring and control communications between the utility supplier, smart meters and smart appliances such as heaters, air conditioners, washers, and other appliances.
 A major application foreseen relates to the charging and pricing communications exchanged between Plug-in Electric Vehicles (PEV) and their charging station.
 The smart grid services in the home will allow for granular control of smart appliances, the ability to remotely manage of electrical devices, and the display of consumption data and associated costs to better inform consumers, and thus motivate them to conserve power.

 2 Smart Grid features and characteristics